Office of Student Financial Aid

 - Inform the Office of Student Financial Aid of any personal changes (increase or decrease in your financial resources, change in name, address and/or Social Security number, withdrawal or transfer from UNCSA);

-- Enroll for the necessary number of credit hours;
+- Enroll in the necessary number of credit hours;

 - Maintain satisfactory academic progress;

-- Honor the policies and procedures set forth in the UNCSA Bulletin and the High School Handbook;
+- Honor the policies and procedures set forth in the UNCSA High School Student Bulletin and High School Handbook;

 - Request any information you feel is necessary.